-Time -setting option Use Ø Cooking time After the set cooking time has elapsed, the appliance ends the operation automatically. () End Enter a cooking time and the required end time.
-The appliance starts automatically so that the operation ends at the required time. \times Timer The timer functions like an egg timer.
-It runs independently of the operation and the other time-setting options.
+Time -setting option Use Ø Cooking time After the set cooking time has elapsed, the appliance ends the operation automatically.
+D End Enter a cooking time and the required end time.
+The appliance starts automatically so that the operation ends at the required time.
+8 Timer The timer functions like an egg timer.
+It runs independently from the operation and the other time-setting options.
 After the set time has elapsed, the appliance does not switch on or off automatically.

-You can call up the cooking time and the end time after setting an operation using the touch-screen displays.
-The timer has a separate field \boxtimes and can be adjusted at any time.
+You can call up the cooking time and the end time after setting a operation using the O field.
+The timer has a separate S field and can be adjusted at any time.

-An audible signal sounds after a cooking time or timed period has elapsed.
-You can cancel the audible signal early by touching a field or touch-screen display.
+A signal sounds after a cooking time or timed period has elapsed.
+You can cancel the signal early by touching the 🖾 field.

-Note: You can change how long the audible signal sounds for in the basic settings. → "Basic settings" on page 21
+Note: You can change how long the signal sounds for in the basic settings. $\rightarrow$ "Basic settings" on page 20